English coffeehouses in the 17th and 18th centuries

 In 17th- and 18th-century England, coffeehouses served as public social places where men would meet for conversation and commerce.
-For the price of a penny, customers purchased a cup of coffee and admission.
-Travellers introduced coffee as a beverage to England during the mid-17th century; previously it had been consumed mainly for its supposed medicinal properties.
-Coffeehouses also served tea and hot chocolate as well as a light meal.
+A penny bought admission and a cup of coffee.
+During the mid-17th century, travellers introduced coffee as a beverage; previously it had been consumed mainly for its supposed medicinal properties.
+Coffeehouses also served tea and hot chocolate as well as light meals.

-The historian Brian Cowan describes English coffeehouses as "places where people gathered to drink coffee, learn the news of the day, and perhaps to meet with other local residents and discuss matters of mutual concern."
-The absence of alcohol created an atmosphere in which it was possible to engage in more serious conversation than in an alehouse.
+The historian Brian Cowan describes English coffeehouses as "places where people gathered to drink coffee, learn the news of the day, and perhaps to meet with other local residents and discuss matters of mutual concern".
+The absence of alcohol created an atmosphere allowing more serious conversation than in an alehouse.
 Coffeehouses also played an important role in the development of financial markets and newspapers.

-Topics discussed included politics and political scandals, daily gossip, fashion, current events, and debates surrounding philosophy and the natural sciences.
-Historians often associate English coffeehouses, during the 17th and 18th centuries, with the intellectual and cultural history of the Age of Enlightenment: they were an alternate sphere, supplementary to the university.
-Political groups frequently used coffeehouses as meeting places.
+Topics discussed included politics and political scandals, daily gossip, fashion, current events, and debates surrounding philosophy and the natural sciences; political groups frequently used coffeehouses as meeting places.
+Historians of the 17th and 18th centuries often associate English coffeehouses with the intellectual and cultural history of the Age of Enlightenment: they were an alternate sphere, supplementary to the university.

 Origins

-Europeans learn about coffee from Empires of Asia
+Early European knowledge of coffee

-Europeans first learned about coffee consumption and practice through accounts of exotic travels to "oriental" empires of Asia.
-According to Markman Ellis, travellers accounted for how men would consume an intoxicating liquor, "black in colour and made by infusing the powdered berry of a plant that flourished in Arabia."
-Native men consumed this liquid "all day long and far into the night, with no apparent desire for sleep but with mind and body continuously alert, men talked and argued, finding in the hot black liquor a curious stimulus quite unlike that produced by fermented juice of grape."
+Europeans first learned about coffee consumption through exotic accounts of travels in the empires of Asia.
+According to Aytoun Ellis, travellers recounted how men would consume an intoxicating liquor, "black in colour and made by infusing the powdered berry of a plant that flourished in Arabia".
+Native men consumed this liquid "all day long and far into the night, with no apparent desire for sleep but with mind and body continuously alert, men talked and argued, finding in the hot black liquor a curious stimulus quite unlike that produced by fermented juice of grape".

-Cowan explains how European perceptions of the initial foreign consumption of coffee was internalised and transformed to mirror European traditions through their acquisition of coffee and its transfusion into popular culture.
-As such, through Cowan's evaluation of the English virtuosi's utilitarian project for the advancement of learning involving experiments with coffee, this phenomenon is well explained.
-Sir Francis Bacon was an important English virtuoso whose vision was to advance human knowledge through the collection and classification of the natural world in order to understand its properties.
-His work with coffee inspired further research into its medicinal properties.
+Brian Cowan describes how initial European perceptions of the oriental consumption of coffee were gradually transformed, and how the English "virtuoso (Note: "The English gentlemen who chose to identify themselves with the Italian word virtuoso were seeking to associate themselves with an international world of elite cultural interests strongly rooted in knowledge about classical antiquity and Italianate Renaissance learning.
+This interest in the classical past quickly expanded to encompass many more objects of inquiry.
+More than anything, these English virtuosi shared a distinct sensibility, a set of attitudes, habits, and intellectual preferences that they labeled 'curiosity'.
+The virtuosi held an almost limitless curiosity about the wider worlds around them.") fascination with the exotic" was perhaps motivated by a "utilitarian project for the advancement of learning and the national interest".

-Experiments with coffee led to supposed cures for ailments such as "Head-Melancholy", gout, scurvy, smallpox and excessive drunkenness.
-Adversely, there were those who were cautious of the properties of coffee, fearing they had more unfavourable effects than positive ones.
-Experimentalists put forth speculations surrounding coffee's consumption.
-These experimentalists feared that excessive coffee consumption could result in languor, paralysis, heart conditions and trembling limbs, as well as low spiritedness and nervous disorders.
+Experiments with coffee led to supposed cures for ailments such as "head-melancholy", gout, scurvy, smallpox and excessive drunkenness.
+But some were cautious of the properties of coffee, fearing that it had more unfavourable than positive effects, and that excessive consumption could result in languor, paralysis, heart conditions and trembling limbs, as well as low-spiritedness and nervous disorders.